-- (i) By the execution of a settlement agreement by the parties; or - (ii) By a written or verbal declaration of the mediator to the effect that further efforts at mediation would not contribute to a resolution of the parties' dispute; or - (iii) By a written or verbal declaration of all parties to the effect that the mediation proceedings are terminated; or - (iv) When there has been no communication between the mediator and any party or party's representative for 21 days following the conclusion of the mediation conference.
+- (a) by the execution of a settlement agreement by the parties; - (b) by a written declaration of the mediator to the effect that further efforts at mediation are no longer worthwhile; or - (c) by a written declaration of a party or parties to the effect that the mediation proceedings are terminated.

-M-13.
+M-15.
 Exclusion of Liability

 Neither the AAA nor any mediator is a necessary party in judicial proceedings relating to the mediation.
-Neither the AAA nor any mediator shall be liable to any party for any error, act or omission in connection with any mediation conducted under these procedures.
+Neither the AAA nor any mediator shall be liable to any party for any act or omission in connection with any mediation conducted under these procedures.

-M-14.
+M-16.
 Interpretation and Application of Procedures